grumpper/sample-fargate-webapp/README.md

 * the requirements / dependencies needed
 * the Dockerfile for the image creation

-### helpers

-Contains python script that creates the S3 bucket needed for storing the terraform state if it doesn't exist.

 ### images

 The Lucid diagrams used in the README.